Solar Panels – Just how do they Work?

 Over the last decade the technology behind successfully harnessing the energy from the sun has improved dramatically.
-We recommend an expert in all things solar, NASA, for an in-depth technical explanation of how it works.
+We recommend an expert in all things solar, NASA,

 In a Nutshell – Solar Panel Technology